liveshadow/game_talk/README.md

 UCDD2 Final Project: Game Talk
 ==============================
+##Team Infamous Blue Kittens##
+**Members:**

+* Olivia Abrant
+* Erik Eakins
+* Andrea Sassu

+##About##

-**Goal:** Create a website that, given the name of a recent video game, pulls news, reviews, and tweets about the game for market feedback purposes.
+**Overview:** Create a website that, given the name of a recent video game, pulls news, reviews, and tweets about the game for market feedback purposes.

 **APIs:**

 * [GamesRadar API](http://api-portal.anypoint.mulesoft.com/future/api/gamesradar-developer-api/docs/reference): To grab reviews and news on specific games
 * [Twitter API](https://dev.twitter.com/overview/api): To figure out what social media is saying about specific games
 * STRETCH GOAL: [Alchemy API](http://www.alchemyapi.com/): To be used with the Twitter api to do a sentiment analysis to determine a positive or negative view about a game

+**Learning Goals:**

+We want to learn how to get information from multiple APIs and display it in an easily readble fashion, even though the type of information varies.
+Overall, our focus is on rendering 15 pieces of information regarding the searched game on the website: 5 articles/news sources, 5 reviews, and 5 tweets.
+Pulling this information and laying it out in a easily readable and understandable manner for the user is our primary focus.

+Additionally, we are planning for this to be a one-page website: it will look a bit like the google home page to start with just a search box, and when a game name is typed in, it will render all of the information on the same page.

+**Stretch Goals:** Filter more relevent articles/reviews, sentiment analysis, having multiple/extra pages of information that we feel is relevent regarding the game.

+**Responsibilities:**

+* Olivia Abrant - Working with OAuth and Twitter
+* Erik Eakins - Working with OAuth and GamesRadar
+* Andrea Sassu - Building the front end (layout, CSS)

 ##Milestones##